-The Sony WF-1000XM4 improves over their predecessor in terms of design and comfort, the feature set is extensive, the noise cancellation once again is impressive, and there’s no finer-sounding true wireless on the market.
-They sound absolutely sublime.
+Sony find more improvements with their premium true wireless in the WF-1000XM4.
+It’s better in terms of and comfort; the feature set is extensive, the noise cancellation is impressive, and they sound fantastic.

 - Excellent noise cancellation